Corteil/PiMag_Tiny_The_Robot/README.md

 Added simple python library to control the Adafruit TCA9548A i2c multiplexer, the library is called multiplex.py an example will upload soon showing the use of the library.

+The best way to contact me is via Twiter, will answer when life allows.